Marijuana Addiction Treatment

 People oftentimes use the words addiction and dependence interchangeably.
 These two terms bear two completely different notions, as a person can be dependent on a substance but not addicted to it.
 It can be difficult to differentiate between the two, but the distinction can be made nevertheless.

 Whether dealing with addiction or dependence, Little Creek Recovery is here to help.
-Our team of professionals has experience with both of these circumstances, which is why we have no doubt we can provide help on your journey.
+Our team of professionals at marijuana rehab Pennsylvania has experience with both of these circumstances, which is why we have no doubt we can provide help on your journey.
 Of course, we will tailor a plan depending on the severity of your addiction or dependence.

 How do people use marijuana?